The Walkley Awards for Excellence in Journalism

 Do your homework – and make it easy for the judges

 Judging Walkley entries is hard work!
 Our volunteer judges look at dozens of entries and often have to compare work across different platforms.
-Help make their job easier – and your entry stand out – by clearly addressing the criteria.
+Help make their job easier – and your entry stand out – by clearly addressing the criteria in your entry statement.

 The judges will be evaluating your entry based on the general Walkley judging criteria: